techidaily/site-facebook/source/_posts/facebook-for-visuals-mastering-hd-content-postings.md

 Close

  With this setting, Facebook will adjust videos based on your network conditions.
 If you have a fast and stable internet connection, Facebook will upload your videos and photos in the highest quality available.
-If you don't know how fast your network is, have a look at[the best websites for testing your internet speed for free](https://www.makeuseof.com/best-free-websites-test-internet-speed/) .
+If you don't know how fast your network is, have a look at [the best websites for testing your internet speed for free](https://www.makeuseof.com/best-free-websites-test-internet-speed/) .

  If you're a long-time Facebook user, you can recall that this is unlike older setting options that allowed you to tell the app to strictly upload videos and photos in HD.
 Nonetheless, it's better than nothing.